homepage >> The Simplest jQuery Slider Ever

 let longMovement = 200;

-// Dynamically calculate flexWidth
+// Dynamically calculate flexWidth and movement values

 function setFlexWidth() {